Allergy Shots in Lafayette, LA

 Healthy Louisiana Medicaid covers allergy testing and immunotherapy through MCOs including AmeriHealth Caritas LA, Healthy Blue LA, and Louisiana Healthcare Connections (Centene).

 Curex accepts most major insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, it costs less than a single allergist visit in Lafayette.
+At $129/month without insurance, Curex at-home SCIT shots cost less than monthly in-office shot programs in Lafayette.

 Allergy Shot Resources